Israel warns of 'brutal hangmen' regime as Iran elects Raisi | DW | 20.06.2021

 "Raisi's election is, I would say, the last chance for the world powers to wake up before returning to the nuclear agreement, and to understand who they are doing business with," said Bennett, convening his first televised cabinet session since taking office last week.
 "These guys are murderers, mass murderers."

-Raisi was included in US sanctions against members of Khamenei's inner circle, which were levied in 2019.
+Raisi was included in sanctions levied by the US in 2019 against members of Khamenei's inner circle.
 The US Treasury cited his involvement in the 1988 death commission, which saw as many as 5,000 people executed at the end of the Iran-Iraq war.
 He was also involved in a crackdown on protests that followed the disputed 2009 presidential election.

 The election became more of a coronation after Raisi's strongest competitors found themselves disqualified from running in Saturday's vote.
 A panel of clerics and jurists overseen by Supreme Leader Ayatollah Ali Khamenei allowed only four of an original field of 600 candidates to finally take part.